maidenlessCS/PA5/README.md

 $ ./Tetris
 ```
 ## Game description
-The Game should boot up to a main menu where the player is greeted with a musical them and can choose to play or exit the game.
+The Game should boot up to a main menu where the player is greeted with a musical theme and can choose to play or exit the game.
 Once the "Play" button is pressed the game will begin, playing the classic Tetris theme in the background.

 ### Title screen